This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 This is my year-after-year go-to technique for making gravy for turkey.
 Smoked turkey wings make an absolutely delightful turkey broth that, with just a few more ingredients added, makes a gravy that is perfect for Thanksgiving turkey.
 Or turkey any time.
 Making this gravy takes a little effort, but it is very much worth the time.

 If you want to skip the trouble of making the broth, you can make a gravy using roasted turkey wings instead.
 In a pinch you can use store-bought turkey broth instead, but it truly won’t be as magical.
-Using smoked turkey to make the broth really adds a tremendous flavor to the gravy.
+Using smoked (I use my Weber smoker) turkey to make the broth really adds a tremendous flavor to the gravy.
 It is something I look forward to all year long.

 Smoked Turkey Gravy